-To End Surprise Medical Bills, New York Tried Arbitration — Health Care Costs Went Up
+To End Surprise Medical Bills, New York Tried Arbitration.
+Health Care Costs Went Up

 New York's financial agency reported that the law has saved consumers $400 million, but Adler challenged the claim, saying the state's experience has shown limited relief for patients.

-Arbitration — or as New York calls it "independent dispute resolution" — works like this: A patient gets into an accident and goes to a hospital in her insurance network.
-While there, she sees a physician ― perhaps an emergency room doctor or anesthesiologist ― who isn't covered by her insurance company.
+Arbitration — or, as New York calls it, "independent dispute resolution" — works like this: A patient gets into an accident and goes to a hospital in her insurance network.
+While there, she sees a physician — perhaps an emergency room doctor or anesthesiologist — who isn't covered by her insurance company.

 The insurance company pays a small part of the bill, and the doctor sends the patient a bill for the rest (often called a balance bill).
-Under New York's law, the patient is held harmless, meaning they only have to pay as much of their deductible, copay or coinsurance as they would if the doctor were in network.
+Under New York's law, the patient is held harmless, meaning she only has to pay as much of her deductible, copay or coinsurance as she would if the doctor were in-network.
 If the insurance company and the physician can't agree on how much of the rest of the bill to pay, they can take the issue to arbitration.

 They each bring their "fair-price" final bid to the arbiter, who then decides between the two.
 There are three arbiters that have been certified by New York so far; they are all "reviewers with training and experience in health care billing."
 The problem, according to Adler, comes in the guidance the New York law gives arbiters.
 It says they should consider the 80th percentile of "billed charges," i.e. the prices set by the hospital or doctor.